Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 3. Ground Projections in Historical Data#

-Strong approach: "Current MoM growth is 15%.
-Maintaining 12% MoM with scaled sales team yields $35M ARR in year 3"
+Graphite Financial's research emphasizes that investors want 2-3 years of historical financials when available.
+Use traction as the foundation: "Current MoM growth is 15%.
+Maintaining 12% MoM with a scaled sales team yields $35M ARR in year 3" beats "We project $50M in year 3."

 4. Use Clear Visualizations#